makeruniverse/docs/docs/projects/projects/256-pixels-project.md

-# 256 Pixels by Luca
+# 256 Pixels by Blueforcer

 In this project, you will build a RGB Pixel display running and based on [awtrix](https://github.com/Blueforcer/awtrix3).